 Grade 8 Capstone Project

-The capstone project is a culminating cross-curricular project in which eighth graders work in small groups to identify a world problem they are moved by and can take action to address.
-Before students can bring about change, however, they must conduct extensive research to understand their chosen problem—its causes, both direct and cumulative, as well as its impacts on people and/or the environment.
-Through the course of their capstone project, students learn what it means to be an ethical leader as they try to understand their chosen problem from multiple perspectives and develop a prototype or action plan to bring about the change they envision.
-Students have an opportunity to submit their prototype or solution to a STEM challenge competition at the completion of the project.
+The capstone project is a culminating cross-curricular assignment in which eighth graders work in small groups to identify and address areas where they can have an impact on their school or local community.
+Students conduct extensive research to understand their chosen issue — its causes, both direct and cumulative, as well as its impacts on people and/or the environment.
+Throughout the capstone project, students learn what it means to be an ethical leader by examining their issue from multiple perspectives and developing a prototype or action plan to bring about the change they envision.
+This hands-on approach not only reinforces the research skills acquired in seventh grade but also prepares students for future academic work, including Hewitt's research seminar class in ninth grade and Extended Inquiry projects in high school.
+By focusing on local and community-based problems, students have the opportunity to make a meaningful impact in their immediate environment while embodying the values of The Hewitt School.